slsa-framework/slsa/docs/spec/v1.0/distributing-artifacts.md

 Package ecosystems SHOULD support a one-to-many relationship from build artifacts to attestations to ensure that anyone is free to produce and publish any attestation they might need.
-Package ecosystems MUST require a strict one-to-one relationship from a build provenance attestation to a given artifact.
+Package ecosystems MUST provide a way to map a given artifact to a build attestation.
 The mappings can be either implicit (e.g. require a custom filename schema that uniquely identifies the build attestation over other attestation types) or explicit (e.g. it could happen as a de-facto standard based on where the attestation is published).

 The build attestation SHOULD have a filename that is directly related to the build artifact filename.
 For example, for an artifact `<filename>.<extension>`,